Slow cooked fillet of beef

 3. Cover beef with cling wrap and marinate in the Refrigerator overnight, turning occasionally.

-4. Remove from the Refrigerator and allow the beef to come to room temperature;
+4. Remove from the fridge and allow the beef to come to room temperature; approximately 1 hour.

-6. Pat the beef dry with paper towel then transfer onto a Multi-purpose tray with the Grilling and roasting insert.
+6. Pat the beef dry with paper towel then transfer onto a universal tray with the grilling and roasting insert.

-7. Place into the Oven on shelf position 2.
+7. Place into the oven on shelf level 2.
 Cook for 2.5-3 hours, turning half-way until the meat is slightly springy to touch.
 If using a food probe, the core temperature should be approximately 60°C.

 10. Reserve pan juices to incorporate into vinaigrette.
 Pour juices into a jug, add olive oil and vino cotto and whisk to form the vinaigrette.